-Hair transplants are used to add more hair to an area on your head that may be thinning or balding.
+Hair transplants are done to add more hair to an area on your head that may be thinning or balding.
 It’s done by taking hair from thicker parts of the scalp, or other parts of the body, and grafting it to the thinning or balding section of the scalp.

 Worldwide, about 60 percent of men and 50 percent of women experience some form of hair loss.
 To address this, people often use over-the-counter products, including topical treatments like minoxidil (Rogaine).